 A typography, graphic signs and elements eventually established the beginning of using logos in the form in which they exist today.
 Although branding exists long enough, it does not lose its relevance.
 Logo design began to actively develop with the beginning of the industrial revolution of Europe and America, which occurred in the XXVIII century.
 At the same time, family startups began to develop.

-The sharp increase in demand for logos has arisen due to the increase in production volumes of various products, as well as the emergence of a capitalism fashion and the introduction of mechanization.
+The sharp increase in demand for logos has arisen due to the increase in production volumes of various products, as well as the emergence of a capitalist fashion and the introduction of mechanization.
 All this happened because of the desire of companies to stand out among competitors and firmly establish themselves in the market.

 The first modern logos has a direct connection with the developing patent rights system.
 For the first time in the history of branding, Bass & Co lawfully received the ® sign on its logo.
 It happened in England in 1876.
 This was the beginning of the mass brands registration by companies.
 Most of those companies that have received the right to indicate the mark ® on the logo, exist now.
 For example, Twinings, Levi’s, Shell Oil, Coca-Cola, HMV, Nestle, Jack Daniel’s, Cadbury.
 Thus, the logo was widely spread along with product and corporate branding, which later became a separate part in the general culture of humankind.